William A. Irvin 5K Results

 NOTE: There were no non-binary participants registered for the 2022 event.

-Railroad Street Course Best – N/A
+Railroad Street – n/a

-Lakewalk Course Best – N/A
+Lakewalk – n/a

 NON-BINARY AGE DIVISION RECORDS